tuliomagalhaes/MVVM-Sample/README.md

 ### Tools used:

-* Dagger2, RxJava, Rooma and Retrofit2
+* Dagger2, RxJava2, Room and Retrofit2